-According to German tax law, the residence of incorporated businesses depends on the question of where the following are situated:
+According to German tax law, the residence of incorporated businesses depends on where the following are situated:

-- · the place of management; and - the statutory/registered seat.
+- the place of management; and - the statutory/registered seat.

-Usually, double taxation treaties (DTTs) provide regulations that the place of effective management is decisive in the case of a double residence of a corporation (the "tie-breaker rule").
+Usually, double taxation treaties (DTTs) regulate that the place of effective management is decisive in the case of a double residence of a corporation (the "tie-breaker rule").

 Due to the special circumstances caused by the COVID-19 pandemic, there is a possibility that the place of actual business management may be affected.
-According to an OECD guideline published on 21 January 2021, when deciding where the place of effective management is located, the place where it is usually located (without the COVID-19 pandemic) should be taken into account.
+According to an OECD guideline published on 21 January 2021, when deciding where the place of effective management is located, the place where it is usually located (notwithstanding the COVID-19 pandemic) should be taken into account.